Theoretical modeling of catalytic self-propulsion: Methods of solution

-Another area of active research is the collective behavior of swimmers and their motion in confined geometry~\cite{popescu2018effective2,traverso2020hydrochemical,singh2019,nasouri2020,rojas2021hydrochemical, liebchen2021interactions}.
-In this case the interaction of particles arises, thanks to disturbances of concentration and velocity fields (induced by neighboring particles or by walls).
-The calculation of these fields (by solving the Laplace~\eqref{dif} and Stokes equations~\cite{happel2012low}) is certainly one of the main thrust of recent research.
-Figure~\ref{fig:velfield}(a,c) illustrates the computed within the linear model concentration distribution (left) and the fluid velocity field (right) near the typical Janus swimmers~\cite{kreissl2016efficiency}.
+Another area of active research is the collective behavior of swimmers and their motion in confined geometry~\cite{popescu2018effective1,kanso2019phoretic,singh2019,traverso2020hydrochemical,nasouri2020,liebchen2021interactions}.
+Note that to control the confined swimmer motion one can also use chemically patterned walls~\cite{uspal2019active,chen2018chemically}.
+The interaction of particles arises, thanks to disturbances of concentration and velocity fields (induced by neighboring particles or by walls).
+The calculation of these fields (by solving the Laplace~\eqref{dif} and Stokes equations~\cite{happel2012low,popescu2018effective2,rojas2021hydrochemical}) is certainly one of the main thrust of recent research.
+Figure~\ref{fig:velfield}(a,c) illustrates the concentration distribution (left) and the fluid velocity field (right) near the typical Janus swimmers, computed within the linear model~\cite{kreissl2016efficiency}.
 The results for a swimmer of Type I are shown in Fig.~\ref{fig:velfield}(c).
 The regions of concentration enrichment and depletion are well pronounced since all released ions are absorbed by the opposite part of the particle (the total ion flux in a steady regime vanishes).
 For swimmers of Type II (Fig.~\ref{fig:velfield}(a)) the total flux is positive and particles act as constant sources of ions.
 As a result, concentration disturbances are positive and extend to larger distances.
 For both types of swimmers the velocity field looks quite similar at distances of the order of $a$, but in the vicinity of the particle the velocity becomes very large only for swimmers of the first type.
 Similar numerical calculations have been made for Pt-PS Janus swimmers, together with experimental verification~\cite{campbell2019experimental}.
 The numerical and experimental velocity fields are shown in Fig.~\ref{fig:velfield}(b) and (d).
 We see that they are in a good agreement.
 All these features of the velocity field lead to different collective behavior of swimmers~\cite {peng2022generic,liebchen2021interactions} (see also Fig.~\ref{fig:collective}).